ravecrocker/LoE-PrivateServer/README.md

 - PM-Lvl1

 <img src="https://f.cloud.github.com/assets/5155966/1389911/6503cd02-3be3-11e3-987f-98611a94a106.jpg"/>
-(This screenshot was taken on the privat server, but isn't from the latest version)
+(This screenshot was taken on an older version the private server)